zluo16/object-relations-assessment-final-web-051517/README.md

 # Object Relations Assessment

-For this assignment, we'll be working with a Yelp-style domain.
-We have three models - Restaurant, Customer, and Review.
-For our purposes, a Restaurant has many reviews, a Customer has many reviews, and Restaurant - Customer is a many to many relationship.
+For this assignment, we'll be building out Netflix!
+A viewer has left many ratings on movies, and a movie has been rated by many views.

-If you are not sketching out your domain, and thinking about single source of truth, you are doing it wrong :(
+As always, make sure to sketch out your domain and think about the single source of truth for your data.

 ## Topics